 Insulation can be used to bring down the amount of heating we need for our houses while staying comfortable.
-The ETM allows you to choose insulation levels for each housing type and for all buildings (in the Commercial and Public Services, shortly CaPS, sector) separately.
+The ETM allows you to choose insulation levels for each housing type and for all buildings (in the Commercial and Public Services, shortly CaPS, sector) separately in the Demand > 'Household' or 'Buildings' section.
 This page discusses the modeling methods used for the implementation of insulation in the ETM and the data that underlies the modeling.

-There are five insulation sliders for each housing type and there is one insulation slider for all buildings in general.
+There is one insulation sliders for each housing type.
 The insulation sliders set the heat demand reduction, which is the fraction of heat demand that is saved through insulation.
-We derive the heat demand reduction from the "Energie-Index" (EI, energy performance index) of the houses and buildings within a region, which is retrieved from BAG-data for the Netherlands.
+The heat demand reduction is derived from the "Energie-Index" (EI, energy performance index) of the houses and buildings within a region, which is retrieved from BAG-data for the Netherlands.
 The EI represents the energy performance of the house/buildings: how energy-efficient is it?
 Unfortunately, the mapping between heat demand reduction and the EI is ambiguous, because the EI does not only depend on the insulation level.
 Instead it is based on 150 different factors (source: RVO), including the presence of solar panels or the type of heating technology installed, which both do not influence the heat demand of a building.
 Additionally, the EI is not definitive for many houses yet.
 Energy labels are the simplified version of the EI.

-Despite the above reasoning, we chose to use the EI, because there is no other data available.
+Despite the above reasoning, the EI is used in the ETM because there is no other data available.
 It still gives a reasonable insight into the average insulation level of a region.
-This is the mapping that we used to translate the the EI into a heat demand reduction for each housing type relative to the lowest possible energy label G:
+This is the mapping that was used to translate the EI into a heat demand reduction for each housing type relative to the lowest possible energy label G:

 |F||2.41 - 2.7||4%||3%||3%||4%||3%|